google/gtest-parallel/README.md

 ## Flakiness

-Flaky tests (tests that do not deterministically pass or fail) often cause a lot of developer pain.
+Flaky tests (tests that do not deterministically pass or fail) often cause a lot of developer headache.
 A test that fails only 1% of the time can be very hard to detect as flaky, and even harder to convince yourself of having fixed.

 `gtest-parallel` supports repeating individual tests (`--repeat=`), which can be